willowtreeapps/assertk/assertk-coroutines/README.md

 ### Flow

 Currently, the main thing this lib provides is many of the collection assertions on `Flow`.
-For example you can do
+For example, you can do

 ```kotlin
 runBlocking {